patriciazw2623/Twitter-Sentiment-Analysis/README.md

 # Twitter Sentiment Analysis
 A natural language processing project based on python.
+The NLP model is used in a Web App.

+The "app.py" file creates a web app where users can enter a hashtag and choose to fetch the 5 latest tweets, draw a WordCloud or conduct sentiment analysis.
+The web app is built using Streamlit.
+To deploy locally, download the file and run  `streamlit run app.py`

 The jupyter notebook file demonstrates a demo using hashtag "jeno", name of a member of the South Korean boy group NCT and its fixed sub-unit NCT Dream.
 The two images are the histogram and wordcloud created with the code.